Volunteering 101 Series:

 first things first

-this article does not address volunteering opportunities in the commercial sector, e.g. at a hostel or in any other for-profit scenario – you can find these gigs easily on websites like Workaway or Woofing; neither does it deal with long-term volunteering government postings, such as offered by the Peace Corps or similar institutions around the world.
+This article does not address volunteering opportunities in the commercial sector, for example at a hostel or in any other for-profit scenario – you can find these gigs easily on websites like Workaway or Woofing; nor does it deal with long government postings, such as promoted by the Peace Corps or similar institutions.
 Instead, this article describes how to find free volunteering opportunities (short-term or long-term) with local grassroots nonprofits (often NGOs) around the world.

-To volunteer with these grassroots organizations, you will need to get in touch with them directly and plan your trip autonomously as opposed to being backed by government institutions or costly voluntourism agencies.
-For seasoned travelers that’s a piece of banana bread anyway, but even for novices the struggle is mild and if anything a welcome challenge of sovereignty.
+To volunteer with these grassroots organizations independently, you will need to get in touch with them directly and plan your trip autonomously.
+For seasoned travelers that’s a piece of banana bread, but even for novices the struggle is mild and if anything a welcome challenge along the path to sovereignty.
 Your local nonprofit will also accompany your steps, even though they can’t take them for you.
 The question is whether you want to organize the trip by yourself.
-Maybe you are willing to pay top dollar for a more convenient experience.
-Keep in mind though that this will inevitably take away as much authenticity from your experience as it adds comfort.
-Instead of immersing yourself in the real world abroad, you might end up merely observing it while hovering in a protective bubble that is much like home.
+Maybe you are willing to pay top dollar for a more convenient experience that will add as much comfort as it takes away authenticity – instead of immersing yourself in real worlds abroad, you might end up merely observing them while hovering in a protective bubble that is much like home.
 If you don’t want that...

-...let’s start the search for a raw grassroots experience:
+...let’s start the search for an authentic grassroots experience:

 Throwing keywords like “volunteering,” “volunteering abroad,” or “volunteer Africa” at your search engine will get you the aforementioned costly response: you will first come across numerous “affordable” volunteering opportunities, generously offered to you by the voluntourism industry.
 By “affordable” they typically mean something in the neighborhood of hundreds of dollars for a week and thousands of dollars for a month of volunteering.
 Names like VolunteerHQ, GoAbroad and GoOverseas will likely be on top of the list with paid and organic results.

-Here is how you can avoid these voluntourism agencies and find free volunteering opportunities abroad:
+Here is how you can avoid voluntourism agencies and find free volunteering opportunities abroad:

 Authentic grassroots projects, which don’t work with tourism agencies that offer Westerners voluntourism “adventures,” are usually happy about every helping hand and have no desire to charge volunteers.
-In some cases you have to pay for your own board and lodging, since your nonprofit might lack the resources to host you for free.
+In some cases you have to pay for your own board and lodging since your nonprofit might lack the resources to host you.
 That’s absolutely understandable and very different from charging volunteers for participating in the project itself.
-You might also find nonprofits that have the means to give you accommodation and food in exchange for the work you bring in.
-Keep in mind that as a volunteer you usually work normal 8-hour days and in the best case scenario you actually offer real value to the project in exchange for these benefits.
+You might also find nonprofits that have the means to give you accommodation and food in exchange for the work you contribute.
+Keep in mind that as a volunteer you usually work 8-hour days and ideally you add real value to the project in exchange for these benefits.

 Salasaka / Ecuador free volunteer housing with a view